SCOPE OF THIS CHAPTER

 - How relevant information about individual children is passed promptly between authorities, departments and schools when young people move.
 Relevant information includes the PEP, which as part of the looked after child's educational record should be transferred with them to the new school.

-Appendix 1: Duty to Promote the Educational Achievement of Looked After Children
+Appendix 1: Duty to Promote the Educational Achievement of Looked After and Previously Looked After Children

-Under section 22 (3A) of the Children Act 1989, local authorities have a duty to promote the educational achievement of Looked After children.
-Section 99 of the Children and Families Act 2014 imposes a requirement for an officer to be appointed to discharge this duty - sometimes referred to as a 'Virtual School Head'.
+Under section 22 (3A) of the Children Act 1989 (as amended by Section 9 of the Children and Social Work Act 2017), local authorities have a duty to promote the educational achievement of Looked After and Previously Looked After children.
+Section 99 of the Children and Families Act 2014 imposes a requirement for an officer to be appointed to discharge this duty - sometimes referred to as a 'Virtual School Head (VSH)'.

 An up-to-date list of Designated Teachers should be maintained to assist with communications and assist other authorities that have placed children within the authority.

-- VSHs are in place and have the resources, time, training and support they need to discharge the duty effectively;
+- VSHs are in place and that they have the resources, time, training and support they need to discharge the duty effectively;

 The VSH should ensure that there are effective systems in place to:

-- Ensure that social workers, Designated Teachers and schools, carers and IROs understand their role and responsibilities in initiating, developing, reviewing and updating the child's PEP and how they help meet the needs identified in that PEP;
+- Ensure social workers, designated teachers and schools, carers and IROs understand their role and responsibilities in initiating, developing, reviewing and updating the child’s PEP and how they help meet the needs identified in that PEP;

 Social workers, Virtual School Heads and Independent Reviewing Officers (IROs), school admission officers and Special Educational Needs departments should work together to ensure that - except in an emergency - appropriate education provision for a child is arranged at the same time as a care placement.